theswcy/theswcy/README.md

 ## theswcy.
-Better known as **Danger**, **Swcy** is a young 18-year-old self-taught, **back-end** programmer working on several independent projects.
+Better known as **Horizon**, **Swcy** is a young 18-year-old self-taught, **back-end** programmer working on several independent projects.
 Currently located in Brazil, but its real location is unknown.
 - **Mastering**:
   - Python.
 - **Learning**: